Emigration from Kosovo

-A substantial emigration from Kosovo has taken place in various phases during the second half of the 20th century.
+Substantial emigration from Kosovo has taken place in various phases during the second half of the 20th century.
 It is estimated that about a third of people born in Kosovo currently live outside Kosovo.
 Emigration has taken place in separate waves motivated mainly by economic reasons, but also as a result of the Kosovo War.
 The Kosovan diaspora is usually included in the wider Albanian diaspora with Albanians from Albania and North Macedonia.